Black Hawk War (1865–1872): Settler version of causes

-From the Mormon settlers' point of view there were several reasons to go to war, they were chased out of New York, Ohio, and Missouri due to their controversial religious beliefs.
+From the Mormon settlers' point of view there were several reasons to go to war, they were chased out of New York, Ohio, Missouri, and Illinois due to their controversial religious beliefs.
 They were seeking refuge to continue practicing their beliefs and came upon the Utah territory, wishing to create a colony for LDS beliefs, a sanctuary to practice polygamy outside of federal jurisdiction.
-Once the Settlers began occupying more land they viewed Utes as a threat to their future colony, because in 1849 Chief Walker offered the ground to the settlers, they believed the land now belonged to them.
-This misunderstanding was exasperated by mormon belief that Native Americans were descended from the main antagonists in the Book of Mormon, the Lamanites.
+Once the Settlers began occupying more land they viewed Utes as a threat to their future colony, because in 1849 Chief Walkara offered the ground to the settlers, they believed the land now belonged to them.
+This misunderstanding was exacerbated by religious beliefs that Native Americans were descended from the main antagonists in the Book of Mormon, the Lamanites.
 Settlers began intruding and taking over land that was occupied and used by tribes, destroying pastures by not understanding proper grazing and agriculture irrigation.
 This resulted in some bands starving and unable to feed themselves, leading them to steal horses or livestock from the Settlers.

 On Saturday April 8, 1865, Ute war chief Black Hawk and Chief Jake Arapeen (also known as Chief Yene-wood, successor to Chief Wah-Kara of the Timpanogous tribe) the son of Chief Arapeen (senior), and a group of other Utes appeared to attend a council meeting in Manti near the present day elementary school.
 The whites had expected the Utes came to settle differences for 15 cattle that had been killed (one of which belonged to John Lowry), but Arapeen demanded restitution for his father's recent death to smallpox in the winter 1864–1865 epidemic.
 Utes believed settlers were using supernatural means to dispose of natives.
 Utes also thought they could stop the sickness and death by destroying white leaders.
 Settler John Lowry, an interpreter for the Superintendent of Indian Affairs for Utah, believed in being peaceful and friendly when friendship was possible and had learned Ute and Shoshone languages.
 However, he also believed the settlers could survive only if they were quick to punish for the loss of cattle and to revenge the death of their friends.

 Lowry, who may have been drunk, claimed to be protecting an unarmed family and himself; Chief Arapeen began to argue back.
 Chief Sow-ok-soo-bet and Toquana, Chief Sowiette's son reminded Arapeen that the Mormons had often helped the natives with food and clothing, and urged a peaceful settlement of the issue.
 Arapeen set an arrow to his bow; Lowry instantly grabbed Arapeen by the hair and dragged him from his horse.
 There was a brief scuffle in the dirt and anxious associates on both sides dragged the two apart.
 Arapeen was badly beaten.
 Utes at this point had endured 15 years of white encroachment and 10 years of reservation life.
 Two days after this incident, a small group of riders from Manti was ambushed at Nine Mile and Peter Ludvingson was killed.